-Founded in 1908 as The School of Commerce, the Kellogg School of Management is among the oldest management schools in the world — it gained its current name in 1979 after a donation from the John L. and Helen Kellogg Foundation.
+Founded in 1908 as The School of Commerce, the Kellogg School of Business is among the oldest management schools in the world — it gained its current name in 1979 after a donation from the John L. and Helen Kellogg Foundation.

-This school offers two standard programs, a one-year full-time MBA and a two-year full-time MBA.
+This school offers two standard programs: a one-year full-time MBA and a two-year full-time MBA.
 The former is often taken by established professionals looking to move up in their careers.
 The latter offers extensive education for recently graduated college students or those moving into the business world from another field.

 Whatever program you choose, competition is intense, and as a result, it takes excellent prep work before you apply to ensure you have a higher probability of admission.

 About Kellogg School of Management

-This speaks well to what Kellogg is known for, which is a legacy of notable alumni who have left a lasting impact on the world, such as Arthur E. Andersen, the founder of Accenture, and Peter G. Peterson, the founder of The Blackstone Group.
+This speaks well to what Kellogg is known for, which is a legacy of alumni who have left a lasting impact on the world.
+Kellogg’s notable alumni include Arthur E. Andersen, the founder of Accenture, and Peter G. Peterson, the founder of The Blackstone Group.

 Additionally, students at Kellogg School of Management are known for their impact on and contributions to the communities surrounding the school.
-Student contributions include notable events such as the Charity Auction Ball and a variety of cultural clubs for students of all types.
+Student contributions include notable events like the Charity Auction Ball and a variety of cultural clubs for students of all types.

-The school is quite prestigious, and as a result, its graduates often go on to find great success upon completing their education.
-Furthermore, evening and weekend programs, executive, MMM, JD-MBA, Ph.D. degrees, and an Asset Management program are available, in addition to its standard program offerings.
+The school is prestigious, and as a result, its graduates often go on to find great success upon completing their education.
+Furthermore, evening and weekend programs, executive, MMM, JD-MBA, Ph.D. degrees, and an Asset Management program are available, in addition to standard program offerings.

 Level of Competition

 The average undergraduate GPA of Kellogg’s admitted students is about 3.6.
-The average verbal and quantitative GRE scores around 163.
+The average verbal and quantitative Kellogg GRE scores are around 163 for each section.
 These are impressive scores, and they reflect the fierce competition to gain admission.

 Additionally, students typically have around five years of work experience before applying.
 Regardless of previous schooling experiences, those admitted represent the best of the best among their peers.

-Beyond academics, those who apply to the Kellogg School of Management tend to have a good idea of their dream trajectory and what it takes to get there, so you should too.
+Beyond academics, those who apply to the Kellogg School of Management tend to have a good idea of their dream trajectory and what it takes to get there, so you should, too.
 Think about your exceptional skills and achievements.